Front Office Car Lot Trailer Park Grease Pit Tool Box

 1970-71 E-Body

 This unit is easy to spot by the for-aft control lever which curves around front of left track.
 Requires underfloor reinforcement plates.
-Plates are same ones as used in '71 B-bodies.
+Plates are same ones as used in '71 B-bodies except they don't need inboard spacers.

 Click on image for larger view.
 Click on image for larger view.
 Click on image for larger view.
 Click on image for larger view.